- Use The Right Bondo Thickness

 There is not a more maligned automotive product than “bondo”.
 Plastic body filler is most often referred to by the brand name “Bondo” (made by 3M), and its bad reputation comes from decades of poor application and misuse.
-Every high-end custom car or restoration has body filler on it.
+Nearly every high-end custom car or restoration has some amount body filler on it.
 Using it on your daily driver or project is not a bad thing, as long as you use it the right way.
+Learning how to use Bondo the right way isn’t as hard as you think.

 Like most plastic body fillers, Bondo is a lightweight polyester-based plastic body filler that was originally developed as an alternative to lead body solder.
 Old school body shop techs used to melt strips of lead with a torch to fill body imperfections and joints.
-The Bondo brand name was created in 1955, just a few years after the use of lead body solder began to be prohibited.
+The Bondo brand name was created in 1955 by Robert M. Spink, just a few years after the use of lead body solder began to be prohibited.
 Many bodyshop men of that age were not sold on the idea of using plastic body fillers, but over time, it became apparent that the lightweight, easy to use nature of body filler was a benefit over lead.
 Not to mention that lead body solder is very dangerous to work with given the need for a torch to heat it, lead fumes, and even lead dust from sanding.
+In comparison to working with molten lead using plastic body filler just made sense.

 Where the bad reputation comes from is misuse and incorrect application.
 We’ve probably all seen a car in the parking lot that looked like someone slathered on body filler with a trowel.
 Don’t do that.
 Plastic body fillers are intended for small dings and smoothing out warped panels, not a major repair itself.
 It was never intended to fill large dents, rust, or other major body damage.
 It does not move or or behave like a metal body panel.
 Why would you waste time laying down a gorgeous paint job if you know the gigantic blob of plastic body filler behind it could actually pop off in the future?